Home Canning: let’s talk about jars

 I’m sure you can see why the middle size would have been so popular in Canada.

-A few years ago I learned from a friend – about a new up and coming online company – eager to ride the new interest in home canning.
+A few years ago I learned from a friend – about a relatively new online company – eager to ride the wave of renewed interest in home canning.
 For Jars.
 Simple, straight forward name.
 I’ve made a few orders from them, and they’re my go-to.

 The most popular North American brands of Mason jars right now are: Ball, Kerr and Bernardin.

-Canning (Mason) jars: not to be confused with single use jars.
-These are jars intended to be used at extremely high temperatures.
+Canning jars: not to be confused with single use jars.
+Canning jars are made to handle high temperatures.
 Use ONLY clean jars without cracks or nicks in them.

-Lids and rings (screw bands): those that are made for the particular jars you’re using.
-Do NOT reuse the metal snap lids, they are single use only.
+Lids and rings (screw bands): those that are specifically made for the jars you’re using.
+Do not reuse the metal snap lids, they are single use only.
+You may find that some seal, but they may also not seal.
+Personally, I’m not willing to gamble with the odds.

 Pressure Canner: for everything that is low acid.
-Available in assorted sizes, and it IS necessary to purchase one specific to the task.
+Available in assorted sizes.
+It IS necessary to use one specific to the task.
+Low acid foods includes all vegetables and all proteins.

 Jar lifter: very important, this tool is relatively inexpensive but indispensable.
 It is essentially large tongs to assist you in putting jars into HOT water, and in removing them again out of boiling water.